ezra-obiwale/this-js/doc/md/events.md

     Where the function returns nothing, boolean `TRUE` is assumed.

-### Collections
+### Collections (before)

 -   #### collection.model.render
     Called before each model in a collection is rendered.
 The context is the HTMLElement of the model to be rendered.

-    The function receives two (2) parameters - the object to be loaded into the collection and the HTMLElement of the collection
+    The function receives two (2) parameters - the object to be loaded into the collection and the HTMLElement of the collection.

-    The expected return is either an object which overrides the given object or a boolean where false means rendering should continue with the received data
+    The expected return is either an object which overrides the given object or a boolean where false means rendering should continue with the received data.

     Where the function returns nothing, boolean `TRUE` is assumed.